-Residential Purchase Agreement, Paragraph 14F "Release of funds will require mutual Signed release instructions from Buyer and Seller, judicial decision or arbitration award.
-A Buyer or Seller may be subject to a civil penalty of up to \$1,000 for refusal to sign such instructions if no good faith dispute exists as to who is entitle to the deposited funds (Civil Code §1057.3)."
+Residential Purchase Agreement, Paragraph 14H "...A release of funds will require mutual Signed release instructions from the Parties, judicial decision or arbitration award.
+A Party may be subject to a civil penalty of up to \$1,000 for refusal to sign such instructions if no good faith dispute exists as to who is entitle to the deposited funds (Civil Code §1057.3) ..."